 (3) RC Corie; Vindolanda tablets 154,175,266,312 Coris

 Where: (1) Possibly in the vicinity of Hamilton Mote Hill, NS727566, near the upper river Clyde, south-east of Glasgow.
-This was a tribal assembly point (to fit Ptolemy's πολις called Κορια) first documented around 1000 AD, with the Bothwellhaugh Roman fort a discreet distance away at NS73105775.
+This was a tribal assembly point, first documented around AD 1000, with the Bothwellhaugh Roman fort a discreet distance away at NS73105775.
 Marx (2013) declined to suggest a location, but nearby sites mentioned by Ptolemy suggest where to look.
-The Roman fort on Barochan Hill at NS41486906, suggested by R&S seems much less likely.
+The Roman fort on Barochan Hill at NS41486906, suggested by R&S, seems much less likely.

-Name Origin: Latin curia ‘court, tribal assembly’, possibly influenced by Greek χωρια ‘places’, or χωρις ‘apart’, or χωρα ‘landed estate’, and/or Latin coria ‘hides, leather’.
+Name Origin: Latin curia ‘court, tribal assembly’, to fit Ptolemy's πολις, which would mean a city around the Mediterranean.
+Possibly influenced by Greek χωρια ‘places’, or χωρις ‘apart’, or χωρα ‘landed estate’, and/or Latin coria ‘hides, leather’.

-Notes: R&S set out some of the issues involved (from a Celtic perspective), but for a much wider discussion see Allcroft.
+Notes: R&S set out some of the issues involved (from a Celtic perspective), but for a much wider discussion of all the circle-words that led to church, curia, crug, etc applied to mounds, see Allcroft.
 Old English gor ‘dung, dirt’ shows up in later place names, but it seems unlikely that the river Tyne at Corbridge was disgustingly muddy.